sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    90 82 94 99 110

 The mean IQ in this sample turns out to be exactly 95.
-Not surprisingly, this is much less accurate than the previous experiment.
+Not surprisingly, thit is much less accurate than the previous experiment.
 Now imagine that I decided to **replicate** the experiment.
 That is, I repeat the procedure as closely as possible and I randomly sample 5 new people and measure their IQ.
 Again, jamovi allows me to simulate the results of